-This report details a review of information about land at South Farm, Downham Road, Runcton Holme, King's Lynn and provides a conclusion on the risk to human health, property, groundwater and the wider environment.
+This report details a review of information and written statement about land at Thorpland House, Thorpland, King's Lynn and provides a conclusion on the risk to human health, property, groundwater and the wider environment.

 The Contaminated Land Statutory Guidance (DEFRA, 2012) suggests that where the authority has ceased its inspection and assessment of land as there is little or no evidence to suggest that it is contaminated land the authority should issue a written statement to that effect.
 This document provides that written statement.